 With Long Tail Pro, you can perform all of the following activities:

-- Calculate Keyword Profitability – Use the brand new Rank Value feature to determine a keyword’s profitability based on whether you’re building an Adsense Site, an Amazon site, or selling your own product.
+- Calculate keyword profitability – Use the Rank Value feature to determine a keyword’s profitability based on whether you’re building an AdSense site, an Amazon site, or selling your own product.

-- AdWords Data – Input a list of keywords and get data on competition, CPC, local/global monthly searches, and the number of words.
+- Google Ads data – Input a list of keywords and get data on competition, CPC, local/global monthly searches, and the number of words.

-Do you have a favorite tool which we missed out in this article?
-Let us know in the comments section.
+Do you have a favorite keyword research tool that’s not listed here?
+Let me know in the comments section.

 If you liked this article, please share it on Twitter using the link below: